nk-fouque/Neighbors-Concept/README.md

 **This project was developed using JDK 12.0.1, Jena 3.12.0 and JavaFX 12.0.1**, make sure to use versions that are compatible with these

 Four datasets are included in the repository :
 * royal.ttl is a small sample dataset that describes basic familial links in the british royal family
 * mondial.ttl, mondial.n3 and mondial-europe.n3 describe many geographical items (downloaded from https://www.dbis.informatik.uni-goettingen.de/Mondial/)

+Downloads section on bitbucket (https://bitbucket.org/sebferre/conceptsofneighbours/downloads/) contains two "bundles" if you're only interested in specific uses and don't want to clone the whole repository
+* GUI_only : the compiled code and launcher script, you will still need to configure your paths in the ```config``` file
+* lib_only : compiled code in an archive to use as module in java
 ### Main Class
 * Every part of the main is explained in comments in the code
 * The lines you might want to change are :